BrendanChermack/FreshmanProjects/README.md

 # FreshmanProjects
-this is all my note worthy project from freshman year.
+All my note worthy project from freshman year.